james-bostock-cx/CxMGMTaC/README.md

 ## Retrieving User Details from an LDAP Server

 The validate mode can optionally retrieve user details from an LDAP server.
-This is enabled by passing either the `-r` or `--retrieve-user-entries` command line option.
-If one of thes options i passed and a user reference is found in a team file for which there is not corresponding user entry in the `users.yml` file, the script will try to retrieve the user’s details from the LDAP server specified in the user reference.
+This is enabled by passing either the `-r` or the `--retrieve-user-entries` command line option.
+If one of these options is passed and a user reference is found in a team file for which there is not a corresponding user entry in the `users.yml` file, the script will try to retrieve the user’s details from the LDAP server specified in the user reference.
 The comparison between the username in the team file and the username(s) retrieved from the LDAP server is